Popular Beard Styles Every Man Should Know (& How to Maintain Them)

 As with full beards it’s a good idea to have a short beard shaped once in a while by a professional barber to give you some boundary lines to follow.

-A little bit hipster, a little bit Hicksville hypermasculinity, everyone from tailor Patrick Grant to actor Kurt Russell and DJ Chris Camplin have sported the style and experimenting with a beardstache is a great way to refresh your look if your bored with a bog-standard beard.
+Everyone from tailor Patrick Grant to actor Kurt Russell and DJ/model Chris Camplin have sported the style.
+Experimenting with a beardstache is a great way to refresh your look if your bored with a bog-standard beard.

 The beardstache will suit most face shapes but two prerequisites ensure it works especially well: thick, coarse facial hair and a deep philtrum (the area of skin between the top lip and the nose) as these will help accentuate the ‘tache part.

 Beardstaches tend to look best when the lower edge of the moustache extends to just beyond the bottom edge of the top lip.
-You’ll need to be fastidious about keeping it clean, especially after meals (a good face wash or beard wash like the Bulldog Beard Shampoo & Conditioner (£6) will help with that), but your beard will look all the better for the extra few millimetres so it’s worth the hassle.
+You’ll need to be fastidious about keeping it clean, especially after meals (a good face wash or beard wash like the Bulldog Beard Shampoo & Conditioner will help with that), but the overall appearance will look all the better for the extra few millimetres so it’s worth the hassle.

-Applying beard oil with help keep things soft and glossy but for a little more definition add a slick of moustache wax like Percy Nobelman Moustache Wax (£10) and brush through to shape.
-Apply a little extra to the ends and twist upwards if you’re after a retro Edwardian look; brush downwards to create a yard brush ‘tache for something a little more seventies.
+Applying beard oil will help keep things soft and glossy but for increased definition add a slick of moustache wax like Percy Nobleman Moustache Wax and brush through to shape.

 More than a moustache, less than a beard; a goatee is the halfway house of facial hair, which is why it’s the ideal for 13% of men who say they can’t grow a full beard or for those whose growth is patchy and uneven when they do.

-They look especially cool on guys with long hair (check out Dave Grohl) where they add a grungy, rebellious, rock ‘n’ roll edge, but work well on short-haired guys too.
-You can still rock a goatee if you’re a blonde or redhead but bear in mind it won’t create nearly the same impact if the hair is fair.
+They look especially cool on guys with long hair (think Dave Grohl) where they add a grungy, rebellious, rock ‘n’ roll edge, but work well on short-haired guys too.
+You can still try a goatee if you’re a blonde or redhead but keep in mind that it won’t create nearly the same impact if the hair is fair.

 You’ll also need to define your goatee every other day or so (daily if you’ve thick growth) by shaving the skin on the rest of the face.
-To do this swap your regular shaving cream or foam for a transparent shave oil or gel like Aesop Moroccan Neroli Shaving Oil (£25) or Bulldog Original Shave Oil (£3.50) – these will allow you see where you’re shaving so you can create sharper lines with greater accuracy.
+To do this swap your regular shaving cream or foam for a transparent oil or gel like Aesop Moroccan Neroli Shaving Oil or Bulldog Original Shave Oil– these will allow you see where you’re shaving so you can create sharper lines with greater accuracy.

-Alternatively, use a gadget like the Philips OneBlade (£49.99).
+Alternatively, use a gadget like the Philips OneBlade.
 Ideal for goatees, it allows you to remove hair from the face while the edging blade lets you trim and define where definition is needed.